PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ## Adding connectivity

 Now that you've built the basic circuit and written the code to control that circuit, you can add connectivity to the project.
-Part of the ARM Mbed IoT Device Platform is Device Management, a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
+Part of the Pelion IoT Platform is Device Management, a unified solution to connect devices to the internet and communicate with them, regardless of *how* these devices connect to the internet.
 Libraries are available for a variety of connectivity methods, including Ethernet, Wi-Fi and cellular.
 You also can add new connectivity methods with the [unified networking APIs](https://docs.mbed.com/docs/mbed-os-api-reference/en/latest/APIs/communication/network_sockets/) in Mbed OS 5.

 ### Obtaining a device certificate

 [Mbed TLS](https://tls.mbed.org) encrypts all data that goes from the device to Device Management (and from Device Management to the device).
-You need a security certificate to set up secure communication, which you can get from the Pelion Portal:
+You need a security certificate to set up secure communication, which you can get from the Device Management Portal:

-1. Go to the [Pelion Portal](https://portal.us-east-1.mbedcloud.com), and sign in.
+1. Go to the [Device Management Portal](https://portal.us-east-1.mbedcloud.com), and sign in.
 1. If prompted for your login credentials, use your Pelion credentials.
 These are different from your credentials for the Mbed Online Compiler.
 1. Select **Device identity** > **Certificates**.
 1. Click **New certificate** > **Create a developer certificate**.